Brian Dooreck MD

 How are they treated?

-Heartburn is a lot easier to treat than GERD, there are accessible over-the-counter antacids available that can treat heartburn with ease.
-Additionally to this general diet changes can prevent recurring heartburn and lying down while experiencing heartburn can help alleviate pain.
+Heartburn is much easier to treat than GERD; there are accessible over-the-counter antacids that can efficiently treat heartburn.
+Additionally, general diet changes can prevent recurring heartburn; lying down while experiencing heartburn can help alleviate pain.

 If you smoke, quit.
 Weight loss and smaller meals may help.
 Wear loose-fitting clothes and avoid lying down for 3 hours after a meal.
 Raise the head of your bed 6 to 8 inches by putting blocks of wood under the bed; extra pillows alone will not help.
 Depending on how severe your GERD is, treatment involves the above lifestyle changes, medications, or surgery.